-Please note: The content in this article is intended for Startup, Growth, and Scale plans.
-If you are on a Personal, Professional, or Business plan, learn about 1-Click Staging instead.
+Please note: The content in this article is intended for Startup, Growth, Scale, Agency, and custom dedicated plans.
+If you are on a legacy Personal, Professional, or Business plan, learn about 1-Click Staging instead.

 When you create a site, you can add up to three environments: production, staging, and development.
 You can add your custom domain to the production environment, and use the staging and development environments in your development workflow.
 In this article we will explain how to use the staging and development environments within your site.

 Staging and development environments are available for every site you create in your WP Engine User Portal.
 These environments allow your team to develop and code website changes using your development environment, stage the changes for your team to view in your staging environment, and only push to your live, production environment when all changes look exactly right.
 We believe this workflow allows users more flexibility to work in an enterprise-grade development system.

 To create a staging or development environment, first select the site name from your list under the Sites tab.
 You will be taken to the overview of your production environment.
 From here, scroll down and select “Add staging” or “Add development” from the left-hand navigation.